karlospn/bootstrapping-azure-subscription-and-azdo-project-for-terraform/README.md

-# Bootstrapping an Azure suscription to start using Terraform from Azure DevOps CI/CD Pipelines
+# How to bootstrap an Azure subscription and an Azure DevOps project to start using Terraform as an Iac (Infrastructure-as-Code) tool.

 @Work in Progress.